Top 10 Home Remedies for Depression

 Low levels of vitamin B6 can contribute to depression.
 The body needs vitamin B6 to make neurotransmitters that improve mood, such as serotonin and dopamine.

 You can get the precise amount of vitamin B6 in the chicken.
-You can get 0.5 mg of vitamin in just three ounces of chicken.
+Can get 0.5 mg of vitamin in just three ounces of chicken.